Paolo Nutini: These Streets (2005–2007)

-Commenting on These Streets, Nutini himself states on his official website, "The album is a little glimpse of some of the experiences I have been through in the last three years".
+The album has been certified quintuple platinum by the British Phonographic Industry.

 In late 2007, Nutini covered Labi Siffre's "It Must Be Love" for BBC Radio 1's Radio 1 Established 1967 album.

-Throughout 2006, Nutini played a number of sold-out concerts across Britain and performed at a wide variety of venues worldwide, including King Tut's Wah Wah Hut in Glasgow, a TV appearance on Later with Jools Holland, Carnegie Hall in New York, The Montreux Jazz Festival, The Wireless Festival, Oxegen and T in the Park.
-He supported the Rolling Stones in Vienna and was invited to appear with them again at the Don Valley Stadium in August 2006 and was also booked to appear at the V Festival and The Austin City Limits Music Festival, Texas, later in 2006, with a European tour in the autumn.
-In May 2006, Nutini also played at BBC Radio 1's Big Weekend in Dundee.
+Throughout 2006, Nutini played a number of concerts across Britain and performed at a variety of venues worldwide, including King Tut's Wah Wah Hut in Glasgow, a TV appearance on Later with Jools Holland, Carnegie Hall in New York, The Montreux Jazz Festival, The Wireless Festival, Oxegen and T in the Park.
+He supported the Rolling Stones in Vienna and at the Don Valley Stadium in August 2006.
+He also played at the V Festival, The Austin City Limits Music Festival, Texas, and at BBC Radio 1's Big Weekend in Dundee.

-Nutini performed at the Glastonbury Festival in June 2007 on the famous Pyramid Stage on the second day of the event.
-Nutini also performed at the British leg of Live Earth at Wembley Stadium on 7 July 2007, with his set including a cover of "What A Wonderful World", a classic pop tune by Bob Thiele, George David Weiss, and George Douglas.
+Nutini performed at the Glastonbury Festival in June 2007 on the Pyramid Stage on the second day of the event, and at the British leg of Live Earth at Wembley Stadium on 7 July 2007.
 He performed the following day at T in the Park, in Scotland.
-He performed at the Ahmet Ertegun Tribute Concert on 10 December 2007, an event that drew enormous international attention as it was the first full live concert performance by Led Zeppelin in 27 years.
+He performed at the Ahmet Ertegun Tribute Concert on 10 December 2007, an event that was the first full live concert performance by Led Zeppelin in 27 years.
 Scottish independent TV company Volt MediaFix made a one-off documentary of Nutini's US tour.
 The programme, for the BBC, was scheduled for broadcast on BBC2, on Thursday 7 June throughout Scotland and on Sky channel 990 throughout the rest of Britain.